wi-fighters/team-exercise-recipes/README.md

 - Each of you shares the plan that you have in place with your team.
 - Ask questions, share ideas, offer ways to help each other.

-### 11:00 - bring knowledge back to your team (quick check-in)
+### 11:00 - Team standup (15 mins)

-Go back to your own teams and share what you learned in the standup.
+Go back to your own teams and bring back what you learned in the standup.
 Is there anything new you want to try at this point?

-### 11:15 - keep working on your tasks
+### 11:15 - Keep working on tasks within your team (2.5 hrs approx)

-### 14:45 - team check-in
+### 14:45 - team check-in (10 mins)
 - How are you going toward your tasks?
 - What do you need to re-prioritise so you have something to present on time?

 ### 15:15 - show-and-tell presentations (no slides this time please!)

-As a team, show us your site! :tada:
+As a team, show us your website! :tada:

 Separately, each of you has 3 minutes to share: